agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ```ts
 const MY_GROUP = MY_COLLECTION.getGroupWithReference('myGroup');
 ```
-But it differs in one key area, since it doesn't return `undefined` whenever it couldn't find a Group.
+But it differs in one key area since it doesn't return `undefined` whenever it couldn't find a Group.
-If this case occurs it returns a `placeholder` Group to hold a reference to the not existing Group.
+If this case occurs, it returns a `placeholder` Group to hold a reference to the not existing Group.
-Such reference is for instance useful, to reliably subscribe a not existing Group to a UI-Component with the `useAgile()` hook.
+For instance, such a reference is helpful to reliably subscribe a not existing Group to a UI-Component with the `useAgile()` hook.
 ```ts
 // Doesn't cause rerender, whenever Group gets created and returns undefined
 const myGroup = useAgile(MY_COLLECTION.getGroup('myGroup'));